School Readiness Grant Initiative Act

 Review the School Readiness Initiative Utah State Legislature Code here.

-Meet the School Readiness Team: The School Readiness team collaborates closely to run the BHQ and ESA grants and grant solicitation phase.
+School Readiness Team: The School Readiness team collaborates closely to run the BHQ and ESA grants and grant solicitation phase.
 We are from three entities, Department of Workforce Services, Office of Child Care, Utah State Board of Education, and The Children’s Center.

 Release of Grant Application (RFGA): Once the Becoming High-Quality and Expanded Student Access grants have been released, you will find the applications using this DWS, Office of Child Care link.